noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - redundantly stored incremental backups:
   - new snapshots only track the blocks on the volume that have changed since the previous snapshot
 - backups are stored redundantly in multiple AZs using S3
+- use less storage and have a lower cost than Amazon EBS volumes.
 - use cases: protects data with eleven 9's of durability and provides you Regional access and availability.
   - instantiate multiple new volumes in any AZ
   - expand the size of a volume